adamdehaven/dotfiles/.github/README.md

     echo "dotfiles/" >> $HOME/dotfiles/.gitignore
     ```

-5. Create an alias for running git commands in the `dotfiles` repository we just created (you only need to use one of the methods shown here):
+5. Create an alias in your current environment for running git commands in the `dotfiles` repository we just created.
+Use the same alias we created earlier, as this one will only be used until we have everything up and running:

     ```sh
     # Windows